 Because the communications industry is very broad, skills used in one segment, such as satellite communications, may not transfer to another segment, such as electronics.
 Aspiring communications equipment technicians should know which area of the industry they would like to work in, which will help them determine what type of training they need to pursue.

-Step 2: Meet Educational Requirements
+Step 2: Educational Requirements

 Step 3: Get Job Training

 Communications equipment technicians generally complete on-the-job training through which they learn about the company's specific duties and equipment.
-This training involves completing less-complex tasks with an experienced technician.
+This training involves completing less complex tasks with an experienced technician.
 Some employers also send employees to training or continuing education programs given by specific manufacturers.

 Step 4: Earn Certification

 Some technicians must be certified to do certain tasks or work on specific equipment.
-Certification requirements may vary depending upon the area of expertise.
+Certification requirements may vary depending upon the areas of expertise.
 Generally, candidates are required to pass an exam that measures their technical knowledge and proficiency.
 The Society of Cable and Telecommunications Engineers (SCTE) offers certifications for communications equipment technicians.

-- Keep certification current.
+Keep certification current.
 To maintain their certification, communications equipment technicians must earn a certain amount of re-certification units by participating in activities such as attending technical workshops and speaking at conferences.